Sardine Run – Dive into the chaos of South Africa!

 Day 5 through 9 - Sardine Run

 The next five days are all about the Sardine Run, an unforgettable ocean safari.
 Each morning begins with updates on the movements of the sardines, then you launch the boats around 7 a.m. for an action-packed day at sea.
-These days are chaotic, fantastic, special…. there is really no way to describe how special it is to come face to face with so many different marine life, including birds, dolphins, game fish, whales, sharks and, of course, millions of sardines.
+These days are chaotic, fantastic, special…. it is actually impossible to describe how special it is to come face to face with so many different marine life, including birds, dolphins, whales, sharks and, of course, millions of sardines.

 After a day of adventure, you will return to the coast in the late afternoon.
 Here you can enjoy local excursions, relax at the bar or explore the area.
 In the evening, a delicious meal awaits at the restaurant.
-You will also spend these days at Cremorne Estate.
+You will also stay overnight at the Spotted Grunter these days.

 Day 10 - On safari, to Mozambique or home?